2006-05 13:We present a complete rewrite of Mercury's

 include a system description and transition guide,

-is under development.
+for qcheck2 is under development.

 Update 2006-05-20:As the test description